bigfin0933/7Jun25/README.md

 # Special Events

+There are no events currently planned beyond our monthly meetings, please keep an eye on this space for future announcements

 # Library

 We maintain a [small library of books](https://docs.google.com/spreadsheets/d/1rOGQAZOlpW4S93UzdOChc3Wi9PWm2DZmBpo5MwtMado/) around aromanticism and asexuality that are available for our members to borrow